+Corporate non-deferred shares

-Corpora te non-deferred shares 14/ Non-deferred shares The total amount of money held by the credit union in respect of shares that are not deferred shares .
+13A Non-deferred shares The total amount of money held by the credit union in respect of shares that are not deferred shares .
 The amount entered here should be equal to the amount at 11B above.
-In the following sections, this amount should be broken down into non-deferred shares held by different categories of member so that: 14A = 14B + 14C + 14D + 14E 14E Individual non-deferred shares The total amount held by the credit union in respect of non-deferred shares held by individuals.
-140 Body corporate non-deferred shares The total amount held by the credit union in respect of non-deferred shares held by bodies corporate.
-14[ Partnership non-deferred shares The total amount held by the credit union in respect of non-deferred shares held by partnerships.
+In the following sections, this amount should be broken down into non-deferred shares held by different categories of member so that: 13A = 13B + 13C + 13D + 13E 13B Individual non-deferred shares The total amount held by the credit union in respect of non-deferred shares held by individuals.
+13B 13C ·

+13D Partnership non-deferred shares The total amount held by the credit union in respect of non-deferred shares held by partnerships.
 Partnerships are represented by individuals who are members of a credit union in their capacity as partners in a partnership.
-14E Unincorporated association non-deferred shares The total amount held by the credit union in respect of non-deferred shares held by unincorporated associations.
+13E Unincorporated association non-deferred shares The total amount held by the credit union in respect of non-deferred shares held by unincorporated associations.
 Unincorporated associations are represented by individuals who are members of a credit union in their capacity as officers or members of the governing body of an unincorporated association.